 More Deer = More Deer Ticks

 Reports from WCVB point to the large population of deer in the greater Boston area and the surrounding counties as fueling the infestation of deer ticks.
 Whenever the number of deer go up and the number of deer ticks go up, the number of Lyme Disease cases go up too.
 Anything you can do to keep the deer out of your yard will be beneficial in lowering the number of ticks on your property.

 Don’t forget to check yourself for ticks after being outdoors and watch for symptoms to occur within a month after exposure.
 Symptoms of Lyme Disease can include red expanding rash called a bulls-eye rash, fatigue, fever, chills, headache, muscle aches, joint aches and swollen lymph nodes.
 Seek medical help immediately if you suspect Lyme Disease.
 Treatment with antibiotics as soon as possible can mean a full recovery.

 A Lyme Disease Epidemic Doesn’t Have to Be Scary

-Mosquito Squad of Fall River & Mosquito Squad of South Shore can eliminate 85-90% of the ticks in your yard with our traditional barrier spray plus tick tube treatment.
-Our tick spray eliminates ticks on contact and continues to work for up to 21 days, while our tick tubes eliminate the next generation of ticks as they nest in rodent dens and on rodents.
+Mosquito Squad of Fall River & Mosquito Squad of South Shore can eliminate 85-90% of the ticks in your yard with our traditional barrier treatment plus tick tube treatment.
+Our tick treatment eliminates ticks on contact and continues to work for up to 21 days, while our tick tubes eliminate the next generation of ticks as they nest in rodent dens and on rodents.
 By eliminating the threat of ticks in your yard we can ease your worries about the current Lyme Disease epidemic in Massachusetts.

 Lyme Disease Awareness Meeting Monday August 10